learn-co-students/technical-coach-common-questions-quiz-learn-experts-testing-batch/README.md

 ?: How do we handle unsupported questions? (check all that apply)

 [ ] Tell the student we don't supprt that question
-[ ] If it's an assessment: videos, study groups, 1:1 support, and DMing the Section Lead [ ] Admission or billing: refer them to the admissions department [X] All of the above
+[ ] If it's an assessment: refer to instructional videos & study groups [ ] Admission or billing: refer them to the admissions department [X] All of the above